blltrx/sitemd/content/meta.md

 this website is just a [git repo](https://github.com/blltrx/sitemd) deployed using cloudflare [pages.dev](https://pages.cloudflare.com/), and build from markdown using [a little python script](https://github.com/blltrx/htmldown).

-## site plan?

-- update plat0 page with BDQ
-- update links on nano
-  - main.pdf with proper redactions
-  - poster 2022 with proper redactions
-- add posts to rss feed
-- write that rss blog post

-as ever, the best way to stay up to date is the rss feed.

 ## privacy

 the johnvertisement below means your ip might be shared with [citrons.xyz](https://citrons.xyz).